scipy-lectures/scientific-python-lectures/advanced/optimizing/index.rst

         1    0.000    0.000    0.008    0.008 ica.py:97(fastica)
         ...

-Clearly the svd (in `decomp.py`) is what takes most of our time.
+Clearly the ``svd`` (in `decomp.py`) is what takes most of our time, a.k.a. the bottleneck.
 We have to find a way to make this step go faster, or to avoid this step (algorithmic optimization).
 Spending time on the rest of the code is useless.

 Line-profiler